Frequently Asked Questions

 What is the age range of patients that Dr. Wang sees?

-Dr. Wang provides medical care to all adults 18 years of age and over.
+Dr. George Wang provides medical care to all adults 18 years of age and over.
 He does not provide pediatric care.
 He is board-certified in Internal Medicine by the American Board of Internal Medicine.